123 - David’s Songs

 May 3 - Nº 123 The Psalms – see selected Psalms below

-1. Many of them are hymns filled with admiration for God’s character and greatness.
+Many of them are hymns filled with admiration for God’s character and greatness.
 These are called the Praise Psalms.They are filled with joy and revolve around the word “praise.”
-The command “hallelujah” (which means “praise the Lord”) is found in the first and last lines of them all.
+The command “hallelujah” (which means “praise the Lord”) is found in the first and last lines of each of them.

-2. Thanks Psalms publicly acknowledge specific things that God has done for the author (or nation), or they express confidence in what He is about to do.
-They make others aware of how good God really is.
+Then there are Thanks Psalms which publicly acknowledge specific things that God has done for the author (or nation).
+Sometimes they express confidence in what He is about to do.
+These Psalms make others aware of how good God really is.

-3. Lament Psalms are cries for help.
-They are filled with anguish and pain and express how desperate the author is as he calls out to God.
-These psalms are easily identified because they directly confront God, describe the desperate situation the writer is in, and remind God of His promises.
+The Lament Psalms are quite different.
+They are cries for help filled with anguish and pain.
+They express a desperation as the author calls out to God.
+These psalms are easily identified because they directly confront God; then they describe the desperate situation the writer is in; and they remind God of the promises He has made.
 They usually incorporate the phrase “Oh God” or “My God” in the first verse of the song.
-Although they begin on a negative note, they never end without hopeful praise.
+Although they begin on a negative note, they always end with hopeful praise.

 Does it encourage you that David felt many of the same emotions you do?
 Although he sometimes found himself frightened, overwhelmed, and questioning God, he always ended up trusting Him.
 The Psalms are filled with hope for every situation.